How to Read a Chemical Label

 The cardinal rule of ag chemicals: Always read the label.

 Your best resource for learning how to use your product safely and effectively is the manufacturer.
-This helpful guide will help ensure that everyone on your operation has a safe and successful application.
+This helpful guide will ensure that everyone on your operation has a safe and successful application.

 Active Ingredient Statement